A 20 gallon fish tank or aquarium is perfect for new aquarists; it’s large enough to have a nice selection of fish, yet small enough to maintain.

 - Solid and sturdy tank.

-- Allows you to add your own equipment.
+- It allows you to add your own equipment.

 - Excellent price for the quality of the tank.

-- Can be used for multiple things, from keeping fish to reptiles.
+- It can be used for multiple things, from keeping fish to reptiles.

 - Silicone isn’t entirely uniform.